thdurand4/PodiumASM/docs/source/PROJECT.rst

 Thanks to Florian Charriat (CIRAD) for his support.

-Thanks to "" for this beautiful logo
+Thanks to Cécile Tria for this beautiful logo

 License
 -------